Board Responsibility & Liability

 The threat that employees bring to a company’s information security is a scary prospect to an IT director or CIO, whether it be deliberate or inadvertent.
 By and large, this threat is one of the hardest to mitigate with few solutions beyond cyber education for employees and monitoring online behaviour for signals of malicious activity.

-percent of organizations see weekly or daily phishing attempts.
+- 57% of organizations see weekly or daily phishing attempts.
 (GreatHorn)

 - After